The Labels:

 The Colour

-Contrary to popular belief, the colour of the olive oil doesn't indicate the quality of the olive.
-Instead, it is an indicator of the kind of olives used and their ripeness.
+oil doesn't indicate the quality of the olive.
+Instead, it is an indicator of

 The Bottom Line: